 The municipality of Beijing covers a surface of nearly 17,000 km².
 It is divided into six urban or inner districts, eight metropolitan or outer districts, and two rural counties.
 Moreover, Beijing’s denizens measure the distance of any place from the city center by describing its location relative to the concentric ring roads.

 It might be confusing for strangers that there is no first ring road at all.
 It is a purely imaginary line that includes the historical core of Beijing, i.e. the Forbidden City and Tiananmen, the Gate of Heavenly Peace.
-The 2nd Ring Road circumscribes the city limits of 1949 while Beijing’s urban sprawl is now spilling beyond Ring Road No 6.
-A 7th Ring Road was being planned, but has been put on hold indefinitely.
+The 2nd Ring Road circumscribes the city limits of 1949, while Beijing’s urban sprawl is now spilling beyond Ring Road No 6.
+A 7th Ring Road, official known as the Great Beijing Outer Ring Road, will total almost 1000km in length when (and if) construction is completed in 2017.
+Mostly, it will connect Beijing to its neighboring provinces.

 Many expats live somewhere in Chaoyang District.
 Cháoyángqū covers a large area to the east of the city center, which stretches from the 2nd to the 5th Ring Road.
 It includes the Central Business District, the embassy area, international schools, the expressway to the international airport, and expat shopping favorites such as Metro, Carrefour, and IKEA.
 Within Chaoyang, lots of expatriates settle in the CBD, in Sanlitun, or Wanjing, home to Beijing’s sizable South Korean community.

-Shunyi, the district to the northeast of Chaoyang and far beyond the Fifth Ring Road, is already quite far from the city center.
+Shunyi, the district to the northeast of Chaoyang and far beyond the 5th Ring Road, is already quite far from the city center.
 However, it’s close to the airport, and many expats appreciate it for its quiet, suburban atmosphere and its amenities, like villa complexes, international schools, and shopping malls.
-International students mainly opt for the Wudaokou neighborhood in Heidian District.
+International students mainly opt for the Wudaokou neighborhood in Heidian District due to its good public transportation links and proximity to many universities and research institutes.

 Unless they are provided with company housing or went house hunting during a prior fact-finding trip, well-to-do expatriates often stay in hotel suites or serviced apartments for the first few weeks.
 If you have a financial cushion or a generous allowance, this might be a good opportunity to explore the real estate market in Beijing.

-Most restrictions on foreigners purchasing property and freely choosing their own accommodation in Beijing have been lifted.
-However, many expats still find it most convenient to rent a place in developments catering to the international community.
+Most restrictions on foreigners freely choosing their own accommodation in Beijing have been lifted, though buying property is still quite difficult.
+Thus, many expats still find it most convenient to rent a place in developments catering to the international community.
 Diplomats and journalists often reside in officially designated living quarters anyway.

 These residential communities or compounds include high-rise buildings, low-rise apartment blocks, or in the more suburban areas of Chaoyang and Shunyi, free-standing family villas.
 The great advantages of these residential developments, with mellifluous names such as Dragon Villas, River Garden, Beijing Riviera, or Leman Lake, are their numerous amenities: Many offer on-site English-speaking management staff, security, furnished rooms, facilities for shopping, dining, and sports, and a shuttle service to international schools or nearby transport hubs.